Dhisurion/Fortrace-Scenario2-Usage/README.md

 - More varied search patterns
 - Random timing between actions

+**Research Question:**
+"To what extent can behavioral noise (entertainment, social media, political content) mask or alter the detectability of specific research patterns in digital forensic analysis, and how does this impact the reliability of user profiling?(compared to scenario 1)"

 ### Scenario 3: Bachelor Thesis Research
-This scenario simulates a Business Administration student conducting research for a bachelor's thesis on "Sustainable Supply Chain Management".
+This scenario simulates a Business Administration student conducting research for a bachelor's thesis.

 **Key Characteristics:**
 - Most complex scenario with extensive data generation